 George J. R. McClean

 President, National Tire Distributors

 Twenty years of progressive Canadian and global experience as an Executive Leadership Team Member, General Manager, P&L Leader, General Counsel/Chief Legal Officer and Corporate Secretary, M&A Leader, Chief Ethics and Compliance Officer, Corporate Social Responsibility Leader, Health and Safety Leader, Professional Accountant, Board Member, Finance Committee Chair, Chief Privacy Officer, and Sales Leader.
 At two Fortune 500 Companies, George leads geographically dispersed teams up to 800 in areas as diverse as consumer goods, B2C, B2B, industrial distribution, services, automotive, fleet, internet/ecommerce, telecommunications, and health and safety.
 He successfully negotiated, closed and integrated 33 Canadian and international M&A transactions valued at over $12B, and negotiated, closed and executed 20 major international corporate sponsorships, including two Olympic and Paralympic Games.
 George also led a $3B sales organization and an operations and corporate sales P&L of over $500M.
 He has a passion for leading organizations, building inclusive teams; coaching, mentoring and advancing careers for talented people.
 He acts with integrity and is dedicated to making a difference in the community.
-His strengths include developing and executing; developing and executing strategy, assessing and embracing risks, rolling up his sleeves to solve complex problems, and achieving excellent results for the team.
+His strengths include developing and executing strategy, assessing and embracing risks, rolling up his sleeves to solve complex problems, and achieving excellent results for the team.